 The next morning we breakfasted on egg and cheese croissants and the inn’s homemade granola.
 Another couple at the table told us about the Winter Wonderland wine-tasting tour they’d taken the day before, riding heated trolleys to Simon Creek Vineyard & Winery near Jacksonport and Lautenbach’s Orchard Country Winery and Market near Fish Creek.
 The tour included lunch at the White Gull Inn in Fish Creek and a cozy sleighride at Lautenbach’s.

 It sounded like fun, but we had other plans in mind for the day.

 We started with unhurried and unhassled shopping along Third Avenue in downtown Sturgeon Bay.
-My wife found just the right Christmas collectible at Sherry’s Hallmark store, and we bought a Fair Trade woven scarf at Small World Market.
+My wife found just the right Christmas collectible at Sherry’s Hallmark store.
 For one of our grandsons, we picked up a balloon game at Dancing Bear Shop.
-Gracious golden retrievers greeted us at the Stove Dog Bakery.
+Gracious golden retrievers greeted us at the Door County Dog Store.